-The following comments are made after looking at various of Francesca Woodman images in the book compiled by Chris Townsend (1) as well as online.
+The following comments are made after looking at various of Francesca Woodman’s images in the book compiled by Chris Townsend (1), as well as online.

-It is clear, given that most of Woodman pictures were taken in her studio or in controlled environments, that she did not take snapshots.
+It is clear, given that most of Woodman’s pictures were taken in her studio or in controlled environments, that she did not take snapshots.
 Woodman images sometimes come across as chaotic or simply cobbled together.
-Her composition is many cases unbalanced, leaving seemingly unnecessary negative space (see for instance this, where her head is slightly cropped and the long sheet of paper, the main focal point, is dead centre, leaving too much space not contributing to anything on the left), but they were all pre-meditated, with her making sketches about how she imagined the pictures to come out.
+Her composition is many cases unbalanced, leaving seemingly unnecessary negative space (see for instance the top picture here, Spring in Providence #1, where her head is slightly cropped and the long sheet of paper, the main focal point, is dead centre, leaving too much space not contributing to anything on the left), but they were all pre-meditated, with her making sketches about how she imagined the pictures to come out.
 It is a calculated effort to unnerve the viewers and grab their attention as much as possible.
-Out of the many visual resources Woodman uses, perhaps one of my favourite is her use of light of shadow to create additional dimensions to a photograph, elevating it temporarily from its inherent flatness.
+Out of the many visual resources Woodman uses, perhaps one of my favourite is her use of light or shadow to create additional dimensions in a photograph, elevating it temporarily from its inherent flatness.
 I particularly enjoyed looking at this untitled image from her series taken in Providence, Rhode Island, between 1975 and 1978.
 The combination of the strong back light and the shadow of her torso on the lower part of the shutter creates the illusion that she is cut in half, floating in front of the window.

 The study guide quotes a comment by Susan Bright in which she suggests that Woodman’s images allude to “a troubled state of mind” (2).
 Without the help of hindsight (Woodman committed suicide shortly after graduating from art school), and putting aside the aforementioned issue of her widespread use of nudity, it is not clear to me that there is a consistent connection between her early pictures, including those taken in Rhode Island and Rome, and troubles of the mind; or even to think they are alluding to sentiments of sadness or loneliness.
 There are certainly multiple references to gothic themes, including death (see previously referenced image, but also this one) and decay, but in many cases these references seem to me a natural consequence of Woodman’s eccentricity and lifestyle choices (see for instance the series taken by Douglas Prince at Woodman’s studio / home in Rhode Island in the late 70s, which gives a glimpse of the conditions under which the artist lived, often resembling the aesthetics of her images).
 If anything, it is her later work, as she was starting her practice in New York following completion of her studies, that gives me a slight hint of sadness, but also more clear references to the possibility of self-harm (see for instance this one, which seems to allude to suicide).
 Woodman wanted to establish herself as a fashion photographer, but her attempts at this were not particularly memorable and were perhaps too much of a compromise between her seemingly gothic, organic, muddled personality and the clarity and asceticism that fashion photography often requires (this example strikes me as particularly sad).